-No matter how old you are, if you have a disability that prevents you from working, you may be able to claim benefits from the Social Security Administration (SSA).
+No matter how old you are, if you have a medical disability that prevents you from working, you may be able to claim benefits from the Social Security Administration (SSA).
 There are two benefit programs you can apply for:

 - Social Security Disability Insurance (SSDI): available only to disabled people who've already worked for a certain number of years.